Osamu Noguchi

-(24 January 1934 - 9 May 2016) is often credited for creating the sport and the term kickboxing.
+Osamu Noguchi (野口 修, Noguchi Osamu) was a Japanese kickboxing promoter.
+He is often credited for creating the sport and the term kickboxing.

 Biography

 Osamu Noguchi family moved to Shanghai in 1938 at the invitation of Yoshio Kodama, Noguchi spent his childhood being entertained by Japanese jazz singer Dick Mine in nightclubs run by his father Susumu Noguchi.
 When the Japanese were defeated in the Pacific War, the Noguchi family were repatriated back to Japan.